 Perhaps it’s a greater sense of community we feel with our colleagues and neighbours.
 Perhaps it’s an appreciation for what we still have.
 Perhaps it’s a realisation of an inner strength we never realised we had.

 Within our choice lies a solution focused opportunity to define ourselves by our gratitude and purpose.
-Our resources and our strengths on which challenge and adversity has shine a light.
+Our resources and our strengths on which challenge and adversity has shone a light.

 So how have you managed?
 How have you coped?